blackbaud/powerbi-connector/README.md

 For the **Create an application** step, you need to add `https://oauth.powerbi.com/views/oauthredirect.html` as a redirect URI.
 To add a redirect URI, after you create the application, open it from the My applications page.
 In the **Redirect URI** tile, select **Edit.**

 ### Scopes
 After creating the Power BI application in the SKY Developer Portal, open the application record page.
 From the Settings tab, in the **Scopes** tile, edit the application's scope and select **Limited data access**.
-Then, select the **Read** scope for Raiser’s Edge NXT.
+Then, select the **Read** scope for Financial Edge NXT and Raiser’s Edge NXT.

 Then, navigate to the Marketplace.
-If you've already connected your application to your Blackbaud envioronment, as the environment admin, accept the changes.
-You can approve scope changes in the Marketplace, from the Manage tab.
-In the Scope updates tile,. for the Power BI Connector app, select **Review scopes** Then, select **Approve**.
+If you've already connected your application to your Blackbaud environment, accept the changes.
+You can approve scope changes in the Marketplace from the Manage tab.
+In the Scope updates tile, for the Power BI Connector app, select **Review scopes**.
+Then, select **Approve**.

 ## Installation